 How To Quickly Transfer Large Files Over Network In Linux And Unix

-Today, I had to reinstall my Ubuntu server where I regularly test different applications.
+Today, I had to reinstall my Ubuntu server that I use often to test different applications.
 My Ubuntu server has over 200 GB data, and I don’t want to lose it.
 I can transfer those data via scp, or setup NFS, FTP to copy files, but I am pretty sure it would take hours to transfer such big files.
 While searching for an alternative method, I came across the following method.
 We can quickly transfer large files between between two systems over Network using netcat, tar, and pv commands in any GNU/Linux and Unix-like operating systems.
 Unlike other methods, I find it very fast and quick.
 For those who don’t know, Netcat is a simple Unix utility which reads and writes data across network connections using TCP or UDP protocol. tar is a commandline archiving tool, and pv, stands for pipe viewer, is used to monitor the progress of data.

 Now, allow me to show you how to transfer large files quickly between two Linux systems.
 It’s not as difficult as you think.
 Read on.